nehaljwani/team.exiv2.org/book/IMaEA.md

 | StdinIo    | - | Read from std-in |
 | Base64Io   | data:..... | Decodes ascii encoded binary |

 You will find a simplified version of BasicIo in tvisitor.cpp in the code that accompanies this book.
-Io has two constructors.
+Io has several constructors.
 The obvious one is Io(std::string) which calls _**fopen()**_.
 More subtle is Io(io,from,size) which creates a sub-file on an existing stream.
 This design deals with embedded files.
 Most metadata is written in a format designated by the standards body and embedded in the file.
 For example, Exif metadata data is written in Tiff Format and embedded in the file.

+The constructor Io(DataBuf&) is used to create an in-memory I/O stream.
+DataBuf has a read() method to binary copy from a stream into memory.
+As we will see, some subfiles are not contiguous in the image and "chunked" by the image format.
+For example, JPEG is always chunked into segments of 64k or less.
+When a subfile has been chunked it is convenient to copy bytes into a buffer from which we can create an Io source.

 Other metadata standards use a similar design.
 XMP is embedded XML, an Icc Profile is a major block of technology.
 Exiv2 knows how to extract, insert, delete and replace an Icc Profile.
 It knows nothing about the contents of the Icc Profile.
 With Xmp, Exiv2 using Adobe's XMPsdk to enable the the Xmp data to be modified.